 For the nominal scenario, values for bulk density bd and organic carbon content moc are available from Van den Bogaert (2011) and Randriambololohasinirina (2012).
 They are, as well as hydrodynamic parameters for each soil type, described in Table 3.
-Retention values measured by Van den Bogaert (2011) are used to fit retention curve using SWRCfit tool (Seki, 2007).
-A Schaap-Van Genuchten conductivity curve is used (Schaap and van Genuchten, 2006; Ross, 2006) whose matching point at saturation Ko and empirical pore-connectivity L are derived from conductivity data and retention parameters from retention curve fitting.
-Surface organic carbon content are set equal to that of the first soil horizon on plots and VFSs.
+Retention values measured by Van den Bogaert (2011) are used to fit retention curve using the SWR-Cfit tool (Seki, 2007).
+A Schaap-van Genuchten conductivity curve is used (Schaap and van Genuchten, 2006; Ross, 2006), whose matching points at saturation Ko and empirical pore connectivity L are derived from conductivity data and retention parameters from retention curve fitting.
+Surface organic carbon content is set equal to that of the first soil horizon on plots and VFSs.
 For each SU, only the first soil horizon on VFSs differs from vineyard plots so as to highlight enhanced infiltration capacities.
-Surface horizon on VFSs are characterized by a 2.8%-organic carbon content (Randriambololohasinirina, 2012) and a saturated hydraulic conductivity of 150 mm.h-1 (or $4.31\cdot10^{-5}$ m.s-1) following Catalogne et al. (2018).
-In the absence of data to characterize potential anisotropy of vertical and horizontal saturated conductivities Ks_v and Ks_h , isotropy is considered, thus the ratio Ks_h/Ks_v is set to 1 on the catchment.
+The surface horizon on VFSs is characterized by a 2.8 % organic carbon content (Randriambololohasinirina, 2012) and a saturated hydraulic conductivity of $150 \text{ mm h}^{-1}$ (or $4.31 \times 10^{-5} \text{ m s}^{-1}$ ) following Catalogne et al. (2018).
+In the absence of data to characterize potential anisotropy of vertical and horizontal saturated conductivities Ksv and Ksh, isotropy is considered; thus the ratio $Ks_h/Ks_v$ is set to 1 in the catchment.